 Parents should be wary of any prognostic statement which is absolute in either direction.
 It is not possible for a clinician to say with absolute certainty that a child will completely recover; conversely, he/she will not be able to tell you that your child will never talk.

-To date, there are no definitive studies of the outcome of children with apraxia.
+To date, there are no definitive studies of the long-term outcome of children with apraxia.
 This is due to the lack of agreement/identification of this group of children, and also due to the fact that there are no two children with apraxia who are exactly alike in terms of their apraxic characteristics, so establishing a control group to determine efficacy and results of long-term therapy is very difficult.